buomsoo-kim/buomsoo-kim.github.io/_posts/2020-10-02-Recommender-systems-collab-filtering-13.md.md

 The parameters can be updated using SGD, similar to the learning scheme for SVD.
 Just note that we have additional parameters to run, i.e., $y_j$'s, for implicit information.

+One apparent drawback of SVD++ is that it is not entirely *model-based.* That is, ${|R(u)|}^{-1/2} + \sum_{j \in R(u)} y_j$ term has to be calculated for each user, possibly making the training process significantly slower.
+Also, the model should be entirely re-trained when a new user is added, a.k.a. the cold-start problem.
+There are methods such as *asymmetric SVD* (Koren 2008) to mitigate such problems, which we will see later.

 # References

 - Funk, S. (2006) Netflix Update: Try This at Home. (https://sifter.org/~simon/journal/20061211.html)
+- Koren, Y. (2008, August).
+Factorization meets the neighborhood: a multifaceted collaborative filtering model.
+In Proceedings of the 14th ACM SIGKDD international conference on Knowledge discovery and data mining (pp. 426-434).
 - Koren, Y., Bell, R., & Volinsky, C. (2009).
 Matrix factorization techniques for recommender systems.
 Computer, 42(8), 30-37.
 - Ricci, F., Rokach, L., & Shapira, B. (2011).
 Introduction to recommender systems handbook.
 In Recommender systems handbook (pp. 1-35).
 Springer, Boston, MA.